jekyllrb-ko/jekyllrb-ko.github.io/_docs/plugins.md

 - [jekyll-onebox](https://github.com/rriemann/jekyll-onebox): Liquid tag for displaying HTML previews (embeds) for links to popular domains.
 Plugin is based on [Onebox](https://github.com/discourse/onebox) that powers link previews in [Discourse](http://github.com/discourse/discourse) forums.
 - [jekyll-w2m](https://github.com/kacperduras/jekyll-w2m): A Jekyll plugin to liberate content from Microsoft Word documents (powered by [word-to-markdown](https://github.com/benbalter/word-to-markdown)).
 - [jekyll-flickr](https://github.com/rriemann/jekyll-flickr): Liquid tag for responsive Flickr images using HTML5 srcset.
 Subtitles and automatic license notices are supported.
+- [CAT](https://github.com/binfalse/jekyll-cat): Include the contents of any file (like the `include` command, but also for files outside of `_include`).
+Similar to Unix' `cat` tool; useful for including source code etc. in posts and pages.

 <!--
 #### Collections